kinode-dao/kinode-book/src/kit/build-start-package.md

 Build ONLY the UI for a package with a UI.
 Otherwise, for a package with a UI, both the package and the UI will be built.

+### `--include`

+short: `-i`

+Only build these processes/UIs within the package.
+Can be specified multiple times.

+If not specified, build all.

+### `--exclude`

+short: `-e`

+Do not build these processes/UIs within the package.
+Can be specified multiple times.

+If not specified, build all.

 ### `--skip-deps-check`

 short: `-s`